kchea002/SlayerJS/README.md

 * Two different standard enemy sprites with their own unique sprites, animations, stats, actions, and AI.
 * Boss stage every 5 levels.
 * Background music with play, pause, and mute functionality.
+* Keep track of your high scores with a leaderboard!

 ## Timeline